JacopoMangiavacchi/KituraBot/README.md

 ## API for the Kitura Bot implementation

     /// Initialize a `KituraBot` instance.
-    /// - Parameter router: Passed Kitura Router (to add GET and POST REST API for the webhook URI path. public init(router: Router, botMessageNotificationHandler: @escaping (SyncNotificationHandler))
+    /// - Parameter router: Passed Kitura Router (to add GET and POST REST API for the webhook URI path of the plugged in channels). public init(router: Router, botMessageNotificationHandler: @escaping (SyncNotificationHandler))

     /// Notification Handler passed through the initalization method to get notification of coming BOT requests